 YSI chlorophyll sensors (6025 or 599102-01) are designed to serve as a proxy for chlorophyll concentrations in the field for monitoring applications and complement traditional lab extraction methods; therefore, there are accuracy limitations associated with the data that are detailed in the YSI manual including interference from other fluorescent species, differences in calibration method, and effects of cell structure, particle size, organism type, temperature, and light on sensor measurements.

-10) Coded variable definitions –
+10) Coded variable definitions

-[Instructions/Remove: List the sampling station, sampling site code, and station code used in the data.]

 Sampling station: Sampling site code: Station code:

-Sengstacken Arm SE sossewq

-Winchester Arm WI soswiwq

-Valino Island VA sosvawq

-Charleston Bridge CH soschwq
+Azevedo Pond AP elkapwq

+North Marsh NM elknmwq

+South Marsh SM elksmwq

+Vierra Mouth VM elkvmwq

-11) QAQC flag definitions –
+11) QAQC flag definitions

-[Instructions/Remove: This section details the automated and secondary QAQC flag definitions.
-Include the following excerpt.]

 QAQC flags provide documentation of the data and are applied to individual data points by insertion into the parameter’s associated flag column (header preceded by an F_).
 During primary automated QAQC (performed by the CDMO), -5, -4, and -2 flags are applied automatically to indicate data that is missing and above or below sensor range.
 All remaining data are then flagged 0, passing initial QAQC checks.
 During secondary and tertiary QAQC 1, -3, and 5 flags may be used to note data as suspect, rejected due to QAQC, or corrected.